MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/vs-enterprise-required-error.md

 ---
-title: Error "Microsoft Visual Studio Enterprise is required"
+title: Error - Microsoft Visual Studio Enterprise is required
 description: Provides a resolution to an error that occurs when you try to install a Microsoft Visual Studio Enterprise update or tool. ms.date: 04/22/2022
 author: jasonchlus